zephyrproject-rtos/zephyr/doc/porting/arch.rst

 .. note::

   Zephyr currently supports for connecting interrupts dynamically, i.e. at runtime using :c:func:`irq_connect_dynamic`: this is getting deprecated.
-  :c:func:`irq_connect` is a macro that uses assembler and/or linker script tricks to connect interrupts at build time, saving boot time and text size.
+  :c:macro:`irq_connect` is a macro that uses assembler and/or linker script tricks to connect interrupts at build time, saving boot time and text size.

 The vector table should contain a handler for each interrupt and exception that